kumarsh8483/azure-inference-test/README.md

        docker run -v $(pwd):/app nnunet_local_inference_env

-Note : If you are running from docker dekstop, don't forget to mount project root directory to /app directory
+Note : If you are running from docker desktop, don't forget to mount project root directory to /app directory

 ### Deployment with bare python environment :